George William Gregory Bird: Biography

 George William Gregory Bird, born in the UK in 1916, graduated in medicine in 1941.
 After joining the medical corps of the British Army, he served in the Middle East and India in the British Base Transfusion Units and trained army doctors on trauma management.
-During his posting in India, he established the first blood bank in India in 1948, as the head of the Department of Transfusion Medicine at the Armed Forces Medical College, Pune.
-He worked at AFMC till 1966 during which time his researches on Dolichos biflorus (Horse gram) revealed the agglutinating activity of human A1 red cells in its extracts.
+During his posting in India, he established the department of Transfusion Medicine in India in 1948, as the head of the Department at the Armed Forces Medical College, Pune.
+He worked at AFMC till 1966 during which time his researches on Dolichos biflorus (horse gram) revealed the agglutinating activity of human A1 red cells in its extracts.
 He continued his researches on seeds and was credited with the discovery of anti-T in Arachis hypogea (peanut).
 His prolific work in this area is reported to have earned him the moniker, The King of Lectins and Polyagglutination.
 In 1961, when Queen Elizabeth II visited India, Gregory Bird was in charge of medical arrangements for the dignitary and also attended to Dr. Rajendra Prasad, the first Indian president, on his terminal medical condition.
 During this period, he continued his studies and secured FRCPath from the Royal College of Pathologists and a doctoral degree from London.